← Back to ResourcesBreed Guides

 • No extended fetch sessions in summer

-Calgary-friendly exercise: morning/evening neighbourhood walks, short visits to the dog park (off-peak hours), indoor puzzle toys, gentle indoor play, sniff walks.
-Many Frenchies prefer puzzle feeders and scent work (mental exercise) to physical exercise.
+Calgary-friendly exercise: morning or evening neighbourhood walks, short visits to the dog park (off-peak hours), indoor puzzle toys, gentle indoor play, sniff walks.
+Many Frenchies prefer puzzle feeders and scent work (mental exercise) over physical exercise.

-Watch for signs of overexertion: stopping mid-walk, refusing to continue, heavy panting, blue or grey gums, collapse — immediate rest and cooling.
-A tired-out Frenchie should be panting recovery within 5 minutes of stopping; longer indicates overexertion.
+Watch for signs of overexertion: stopping mid-walk, refusing to continue, heavy panting, blue or grey gums, collapse.
+Any of these means immediate rest and cooling.
+A tired-out Frenchie should return to baseline panting within 5 minutes of stopping.
+Longer means overexertion.

 What temperature is too cold for a French Bulldog in Calgary?

 Frenchies are sensitive to cold despite their solid build.
-Their short coat provides minimal insulation, and brachycephalic anatomy means cold air hits the lungs without efficient warming through the nasal passages.
+Their short coat provides minimal insulation.
+Brachycephalic anatomy means cold air hits the lungs without efficient warming through the nasal passages.

 TemperatureGearWalk Length